 S. No Experiment Unit 1 Determination of critical solution temperature and composition of the phenol-water system and to study the effect of impurities on it 1 2 II.
-Phase equilibria: Construction of the phase diagram using cooling curves or ignition tube method: simple eutectic and congruently melting systems 1 3 Distribution of acetic/ benzoic acid between water and cyclohexane 1 4 Study the equilibrium of at least one of the following reactions by the distribution method: - 2+ (i) I2(aq) + I-→I 3 (aq) (ii) Cu2+(aq) + nNH →Cu(NH 3)n 2 5 Study the kinetics of the following reactions.
-Initial rate method: Iodide-persulphate reaction Integrated rate method: a.
-Acid hydrolysis of methyl acetate with hydrochloric acid. b.
-Saponification of ethyl acetate.
-Compare the strengths of HCl and H2SO4 by studying kinetics of hydrolysis of methyl acetate.
-3 6 Verify the Freundlich and Langmuir isotherms for adsorption of acetic acid on activated charcoal.
+Phase equilibria: Construction of the phase diagram using cooling curves or ignition tube method: simple eutectic and congruently melting systems 1 3 Distribution of acetic/ benzoic acid between water and cyclohexane 1 4 Study the equilibrium of at least one of the following reactions by the distribution method: - 2+ (i) I 2 (aq) + I → I 3 (aq) (ii) Cu 2+ (aq) + nNH → Cu(NH 3) n 2 5 Study the kinetics of the following reactions.
+1. Initial rate method: Iodide-persulphate reaction 2.
+Integrated rate method: 3 6 Verify the Freundlich and Langmuir isotherms for adsorption of acetic acid on activated charcoal.
 4